ronnieholm/FSharp-onion-architecture-sample/README.md

 extra indirection with core handlers becomes valuable.

 The sample constraints itself to The Blue Book concepts.
-That means implementing CQRS, aggregates, entities, domain events, and so on.
+That means implementing CQRS, aggregates, entities, events, and so on.
 For the HTTP API, the sample adheres to the Zalando API guidelines.
 It doesn't mean The Blue Book and the Zalando API guidelines are the end all, be all, but the sample strives to reflect constraints of a larger real-world application.

 ## Getting started